mgrahamjo/pilothound/README.md

 ### Deploy

-From the production server: `sudo . deploy.sh`
+From the production server: `sudo sh deploy.sh`